What is Zen?

 My major difficulty was that, despite my Catholic upbringing, I couldn’t kneel for longer than five minutes at a time.
-Thich is, after all, the greatest length of time you need to kneel during a standard Catholic mass.
+Which is, after all, the longest you’ll ever need to kneel during a standard Catholic mass.

 By the end of the first part of the session I couldn’t feel my legs at all.
 Then came a break in proceedings, which involved walking in a circle around the room.
 I gave the leader a pre-arranged signal and he brought me a chair.